kamalu-chioma/kamalu-chioma/README.md

 - 🚀 Post-Grad in IT Solutions

-- 🎓 Bachelor's degree in Mathematics and Computer Science
+- 🎓 Bachelor's degree in Industrial Mathematics and Computer Science

 - 💯 Very much Into Machine Learning and AI